I am going to the fourth Think Parrots on June 21st at Kempton Park Racecourse. Are you?

 Last year I had the heart warming pleasure of meeting various pet Parrots.
 These include a Cockatiel, a Conure, several Greys, an amazing Moluccan being carried by a young lad and one of Mark Cake’s Macaws.
 I know some experts do not encourage taking Parrots out and consider it too stressful; others stress the health hazards.

 I cannot help thinking that in their own natural forest environment wild Parrots in the company of their flock would continually see new vistas.
 So why wouldn’t a pet Parrot in the company of his human flock members enjoy different sights, sounds and smells?

 And nowadays with harnesses as light and easy to train to use as the aviator as well as backpacks, it is not difficult to accustom a pet Parrot to enjoy human activities in public.

-Debbie Delmer, who must have one of the best socialised Macaws in the UK, can take Alfie out with a clip on his ring and know that he will stay put on her shoulder.
+Debbie Delmer, who must have one of the best socialised Macaws in the UK.
+He can take Alfie out with a clip on his ring and know that he will stay put on her shoulder.
 That isn’t viable for most of us.

 Think Parrots is unique among bird shows in that it combines several functions.
 It comprises a comprehensive selection of trade stands amongst which are dotted other bird related stands like charities and sanctuaries.

 Some owners and small time breeders set up displays, Stefano Salles (I hope he comes this year) had his Parrotlets darting like jewels in their bamboo decorated aviaries that were a delight to observe.